 Wingrove uses the proficiency scale LA system for the assessment of EAL.
-This is under review and will be introduced formally from December 2016.
 (See Appendix A for the timeline).
 This is backed up by individual pupil records which log first language, extended absences and other necessary information.

 Many of our pupils are on National Curriculum levels but still do not have full academic fluency in English.
 These children are identified for support in the same way as those on the assessment stages across the school.